Arizona Department of Transportation: Enforcement and Compliance Division

-It utilizes certified peace officers to enforce transportation related laws and regulations.
+The Enforcement and Compliance Division utilizes certified peace officers to enforce transportation related laws and regulations.

 The Enforcement and Compliance Division was originally the enforcement component of the Motor Vehicle Division.
 Created in 2010 by former division Director, Terry Connor (retired Arizona DPS Commander), the Division separated from the Motor Vehicle Division to improve the enforcement capabilities of the department.
 Under current Division Director Tim Lane, the division continues to provide the state of Arizona a highly trained agency to protect Arizona's infrastructure.
 The Enforcement and Compliance Division has 3 separate units: the Enforcement Services Bureau, Office of Inspector General and the Executive Hearing Office.

 The Enforcement Services Bureau (ESB) utilizes certified police officers to enforce state and federal commercial vehicle regulations.
 Stationed at Port of Entry stations, mobile scale teams and MVD offices, these officers are trained to perform a variety of duties and also enforce fuel tax laws.
 The Bureau also assists other state, local and federal agencies when needed.

 The Office of Inspector General (OIG) utilizes detectives to deter theft, fraud and other crimes as well as assisting other state, local and federal agencies.

-The Executive Hearing Office (EHO) employees an Administrative Law Judge and staff on driver license hearings and other administrative cases.
+The Executive Hearing Office (EHO) employs an Administrative Law Judge and staff on driver license hearings and other administrative cases.

 Multimodal Planning Division

 The Multimodal Planning Division (MPD) is the arm of ADOT involved in transportation planning.
 As its name suggests, the mandate for the MPD deals with creating plans for various modes of transport, including highways and public transit at both a regional and statewide level.
-Currently it is headed by ADOT Assistant Director Scott Omer.